Visit our travel agent friends at MEI Travel

 Icon of the Seas

-Royal Caribbean is positioning Icon of the Seas to be a game changer for families, and it has enough onboard to rival any land resort.
+Icon of the Seas is a game changer for families, and it has enough onboard to rival any land resort.
+It also packs in just about every new idea Royal Caribbean has to offer it's most complete cruise ship to date.

 You'll find new categories of cabins with parents and kids in mind.
 More than 70% of all rooms onboard Icon of the Seas will have balconies, and 82% of rooms have a high occupancy of 3 or more guests, which is more than double the Oasis Class ships.